gregsramblings/chessmsgs/README.md

-# chessmsgs - Play Chess over social and messaging apps
+# chessmsgs.com - Play Chess over social and messaging apps

 Created because I wanted to play chess with others without having to install software, create accounts, etc..
 Game play is simple -- make your move, copy and paste the URL to your opponent, etc.